Kate Bjordahl, DVM (Bee-your-doll)

 Katie Clawson, DVM

 Dr. Clawson grew up in Rockford, IL with a big, diverse family and a wide variety of pets.
-She knew from about 3 years old that she wanted to be a veterinarian, but chose to work in different fields of animal care and training before deciding to return to school.

 Her professional interests in addition to acupuncture and pain management include animal behavior, dentistry, internal medicine, oncology, shelter medicine and is a fear-free certified professional.